✦ Radian CCA-F · Fully Self-Contained

 Decision Trees

-Use these to work through the most common judgment calls on the exam
+Use these to work through the most common judgment calls on the exam.
+Each tree maps a diagnostic question to the correct answer strategy.

 Tree 1 — Enforcement: Programmatic or Prompt?